“Innovate for Impact” 24 Month Challenge Proposal Submission Instructions

 - Demonstrate alternative financing mechanisms to build permanently affordable middle income housing built without cash subsidies, especially in the cases where improvements are severed from land tenure.

-Process: We are gathering as many proposals as possible through Summer, 2017 and are exploring mechanisms to implement this program with the appropriate officials (City and County) now.
+Process: We are gathering as many proposals as possible this early Spring of 2018 and are exploring mechanisms to implement this program with the appropriate officials (City and County) now.
 We may need enabling legislation allowing it like the Coop Ordinance but not applying to whole zones.
 We hope the process can require only a modest amount of staff input.
 We suggest a selection process like the Boulder Energy Challenge model.
 We hope to get public resources to fund a 3rd party evaluation of results.
 Please get us your proposals ASAP so we can demonstrate public interest.

-Please make your own Word document from this one, add any appropriate pictures, plans, elevations and email it to David Adamson (david@GooseCreekCLT.org)
+Please make your own Word document from this one, add any appropriate pictures, plans, elevations and email it to David Adamson (david@GooseCreekCLT.org).
+Calls with questions are welcome at (303) 545-6255.

 Summarize your idea in one sentence: